The Price of Differential Privacy for Low-Rank Factorization: Space Lower Bound for Low-rank Factorization When

-Alice runs its randomized single-pass algorithm for $k$-rank approximation on $\widetilde{\bA}$ and send the state to Bob.
-Bob completes the streaming algorithm using the state received by Alice and by streaming its own matrix $\bar{\bA}$.
-Therefore, the one-pass randomized algorithm gets as input a matrix $\bA = \widetilde{\bA} + \bar{\bA}$ and it is required to output a rank-$k$ matrix $\bB$ with additive error $\gamma=O(m+n)$.
-We will show that any such an output allows us to solve $\aind$.
-Denote by ${\bA}_{G_r}$ the sub-matrix formed by the columns $c, c+1, \cdots, c+k-1$.
+Let $\cA$ be the algorithm that computes $\lra$ under the turnstile model.
+Alice feeds its matrix $\widetilde{\bA}$ to $\cA$ in the turnstile manner and send the state of the algorithm by the end of her feed to Bob.
+Bob uses the state received by Alice and feed the algorithm $\cA$ with its own matrix $\bar{\bA}$ in a turnstile manner.
+Therefore, the algorithm $\cA$ gets as input a matrix $\bA = \widetilde{\bA} + \bar{\bA}$ and it is required to output a rank-$k$ matrix $\bB$ with additive error $\gamma=O(m+n)$.
+We will show that any such output allows us to solve $\aind$.
+Denote by ${\bA}(C)$ the sub-matrix formed by the columns $C:=\set{c, c+1, \cdots, c+k-1}$.

 Let us first understand the properties of the constructed matrix $\bA$.
-To compute the Frobenius norm of this matrix, we need to consider two cases: the case for sub-matrices in which $\ind$ belongs, i.e, $\bM_{I_r}$, and the rest of the matrix.
-For the sub-matrix corresponding to the columns indexed by ${G_r}$, the columns of $\bA_{I_\theta}$ have Euclidean length $(\zeta^2 + (m-a)100^\theta)^{1/2}$.
+To compute the Frobenius norm of this matrix, we need to consider two cases: the case for sub-matrices in which $\ind$ belongs, i.e, $\bM\paren{I_r}$, and the rest of the matrix.
+For the sub-matrix corresponding to the columns indexed by ${C}$, the columns of $\bA\paren{I_\theta}$ have Euclidean length $(\zeta^2 + (m-a)100^\theta)^{1/2}$.
 For $\theta' <\theta$, every columns have Euclidean norm $(a (m-a))^{1/2}10^{\theta'}$.
 Therefore, we have the following: